-Following example inserts a row into the COMPANY table:
+The following example inserts a row into the COMPANY table −

-Following example is to insert a row; here salary column is omitted and therefore it will have the default value:
+The following example is to insert a row; here salary column is omitted and therefore it will have the default value −

 INSERT INTO COMPANY (ID,NAME,AGE,ADDRESS,JOIN_DATE) VALUES (2, 'Allen', 25, 'Texas', '2007-12-13');

-Following example uses the DEFAULT clause for the ADDRESS columns rather than specifying a value:
+The following example uses the DEFAULT clause for the JOIN_DATE column rather than specifying a value −

 INSERT INTO COMPANY (ID,NAME,AGE,ADDRESS,SALARY,JOIN_DATE) VALUES (3, 'Teddy', 23, 'Norway', 20000.00, DEFAULT );

-Following example inserts multiple rows using the multirow VALUES syntax:
+The following example inserts multiple rows using the multirow VALUES syntax −

 All the above statements would create the following records in COMPANY table.
-Next chapter will teach you how to display all these records from a table.
+The next chapter will teach you how to display all these records from a table.